Dracophyllum densum

 Dracophyllum densum is a species of shrub endemic to north-west Nelson in New Zealand's South Island.
 It was first described by Walter Oliver in 1952 and gets the specific epithet densum for its leaves growing densely.
 In the heath family Ericaceae, it inhabits mountain summits, plateaux, and ridge lines and reaches a height of 0.3–0.5 m.
-A 2017 assessment using the New Zealand Threat Classification System classified it as “Declining,” giving it an estimated population of more than 100,000.
+A 2017 assessment using the New Zealand Threat Classification System classified it as "Declining", giving it an estimated population of more than 100,000.

 Description

 Dracophyllum densum is a small shrub or subshrub, reaching heights of just 0.3–0.5 m, which grows prostrate (along the ground) or occasionally decumbent (ends of branches reaching up).

 Taxonomy

 Dracophyllum densum was first described by the New Zealand naturalist and ornithologist Walter Oliver (1883–1957) in a 1952 issue of the Transactions and Proceedings of the New Zealand Institute.
 He noted, in what was a supplement to his 1928 publication, the first major monograph of the genus, that it was "a low, often prostrate, much branched shrub, with dense foliage."
-He designated the type specimen as one he had collected on Mount Rochfort in March of 1949.
+He designated the type specimen as one he had collected on Mount Rochfort in March 1949.